 SEO and PPC: Working Together for Your Bankruptcy Law Firm's Success

-While SEO should be the cornerstone of your digital marketing campaign, there is no need to choose between search engine optimization and PPC services for lawyers.
-In fact, the best digital marketing campaigns leverage a combination of both PPC and SEO.
+While SEO should be the cornerstone of your attorney digital marketing campaign, there is no need to choose between search engine optimization and PPC services for lawyers.
+In fact, the best digital marketing campaigns leverage a combination of both SEO and PPC for bankruptcy lawyers.

 A PPC campaign can deliver prompt results and help you start generating traffic almost immediately.
 Conversely, an SEO strategy takes more time to generate results but will provide a steadier stream of traffic.